AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/deploy-theme.md

 # Deploy Your Customized Theme {#deploy-your-customized-theme}

-Learn how to deploy the theme using the pipeline.
+Learn how to deploy the site theme using the pipeline.

 >[!CAUTION]
 >